brandontrabucco/design-bench/README.md

 Ant Morphology | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |  |  |
 D'Kitty Morphology | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |  |  |

 Combinations of datasets and oracles that are not available for download from our server are automatically trained on your machine on task creation.
-This currently only affects approximate oracles on TF Bind 10 and NAS Bench 101.
+This currently only affects approximate oracles on user-defined MBO tasks.
 Below we provide the preferred oracle for each task, as well as meta data such as the number of data points measured.

 Task Name | Dataset | Oracle | Dataset Size | Spearman's ρ
 --------- | ------- | ------ | ------------ | ----------------